Postgraduate funding 2018/19

 Our Student Finance and Welfare Team offers support in a number of areas, including information about fees, grants and bursaries, and advice on bank accounts, benefits and bills.

-Please note, that not all full-time and part-time courses are eligible for a postgraduate loan.
-If you are unsure as to whether your course qualifies for funding please contact firstname.lastname@example.org for advice and clarification.
+If you are unsure whether your course qualifies for funding please contact email@example.com for advice and clarification.

 DMU - A global university